clcoffey/innershift.github.io/content/english/coaching.md

 step1:
   title : "🪷 Step 1 — The Alignment Call"
-  subtitle : "(Donation-Based Introductory Session)" steps :
+  subtitle : "(Free Introductory Session)" steps :
-    title : "If this is your first time working with me, we'll begin with an Alignment Call. <br>This 90-minute session is:" content1 : |
+    title : "If this is your first time working with me, we'll begin with an Alignment Call. <br>This 30-minute session is:" content1 : |
       - A gentle exploration of what brings you here
       - A chance to experience the work in real time
       - A foundation for deciding whether we want to continue together
-    content2: "There's no set fee.
-At the end of our time together, you can donate what feels right based on the value you received." highlight : "_No pressure.
+    #content2: "There's no set fee.
+At the end of our time together, you can donate what feels right based on the value you received."
+    highlight : "_No pressure.
 No expectations._"
   button:
     enable : true